macmillanpublishers/bookmaker/README.md

 * Python (version 2.7.x): Converts Word .docx files to XML.
 * Saxon: An XSLT processor that runs our Word-to-HTML scripts.
 * Ruby: The primary scripting language used in the Bookmaker scripts.
-* Docraptor: The external service that performs the HTML-to-PDF conversion.
-It requires a ruby gem, and you'll also need to create an account and get your unique API key.
+* Prince or docraptor: The external service that performs the HTML-to-PDF conversion.
+Prince is downloadable software.
+Docraptor requires a ruby gem, and you'll also need to create an account and get your unique API key.
 * An ftp server (if you'll be creating PDFs and your book contains images, custom fonts, custom CSS, or other resources besides the HTML).
 * SSL Cert (Windows only): The SSL Cert file needs to be updated to allow the scripts to post and receive from DocRaptor.
-* Zip.exe (Windows only): Packages the EPUB file; download here and place in your resources folder (see below).
 * Imagemagick: enables command line image edits.
 Download here and add to path via cmd line: set PATH=C:\Program Files\ImageMagick-6.9.1-Q16n;%PATH% (<-version suffix may change, use your own path)

 ## Installation